pokt-network/poktroll/docusaurus/docs/operate/configs/relayminer_config.md

 The URL of the service that the `RelayMiner` will forward the requests to when a relay is received, also known as **data node** or **service node**.
-It must be a valid URL (not just a host) and be reachable from the `RelayMiner` instance.
+It MUST be a valid URL (not just a host) and be reachable from the `RelayMiner` instance.

 #### `authentication`